-There are three core units and you will also take three optional units - either a taught seminar unit from a list of those available or a unit taught by individual tutorials on an agreed topic of your choice.
+There are three core units and three optional units, which can either be a taught seminar unit from a list of those available or a unit taught by individual tutorials on an agreed topic of your choice.
 Each optional unit is assessed by an essay of 5,000-6,000 words.

 Visit our programme catalogue for full details of the structure and unit content for our Postgraduate Diploma in Philosophy.

-An upper second-class honours degree (or international equivalent) in philosophy or a combination of subjects that include philosophy.
+An upper second-class honours degree (or international equivalent) in any subject.
 Non-traditional qualifications/routes may also be considered.